 While I might be lovingly considered high-maintenance according to their standards, we all have a good time out there laughing and cutting up.
 It’s one of my favorite things about Fall.
 They’ve been incredibly helpful trying to teach me about the trees, the nuts and how to care for the property in general.

 Before, I would just be laser focused on getting pecans in the bucket.
 After all, the more pecans, the more pie!
 Am I right?

 It feels like an exciting responsibility now, though, one which I don’t take lightly at all.

-Plaid blankets – plaid blankets are a classic staple for any picnic.
+Plaid blankets are a classic staple for any picnic.
 We picked this one up at our favorite charity shop but you could also buy a few yards of plaid fabric at craft supply or fabric stores.
-Keep in mind you’ll need enough blankets or fabric to spread out your picnic food and also to sit as wel.
+Keep in mind you’ll need enough blankets or fabric to spread out your picnic food and also to sit as well.

-Mason jars – using mason jars in leu of assorted bottled waters, juice drinks or sodas will help minimize the amount of drink containers you’ll have to carry to and from your favorite fall picnic spot.
+Using mason jars in lieu of assorted bottled waters, juice drinks or sodas will help minimize the amount of drink containers you’ll have to carry to and from your favorite fall picnic spot.

 You can pick up seasonal fruits like pears, apples, and figs at most any farmers market or grocery store.